rocky-linux/academy/GUIDELINES.md

 ## Creating the first page

-Once the header has been defined, it's time to create the first page of our presentation.
-This may not be the most important page, but it's the one that will be visible to users for the longest: we might as well make it as pretty as possible, don't you think?
+Once the header has been defined, it is time to create the first page of our presentation.
+This may not be the most important page, but it is the one that will be visible to users for the longest: we might as well make it as pretty as possible.

 The first page must begin with a level 1 heading (`#`), and this will be the only level one heading in your entire document.